DianaKommareddy/Crowd-Flow-Prediction/README.md

 # Crowd Flow Prediction
 This project uses a transformer-based model to predict how crowds move in busy scenes.
 It takes in the positions of agents, the layout of the environment—including walkable and non-walkable areas—and the agents’ goals.
 Based on this information, the model learns to estimate the likely movement patterns and generates a flow map of the crowd.

+# Pretrained Model Checkpoints

+If you don’t want to train from scratch, you can download the pretrained model weights here:

+## Pretrained Model Checkpoints

+If you don’t want to train from scratch, you can download the pretrained model weights here:

 ## Project Structure
 <pre lang="md">
 crowd-flow-prediction-using-restormer/